-- Peer Review will happen regularly, so be prepared to work with your peers and offer constructive critique and receive feedback. - Revision will be a crucial component of each major assignment.
-Failure to revise an assignment and/or participate in peer review will lower your final assignment grade by 1⁄2 a letter grade. - Self-Evaluations and Reflections are also a crucial part of this course.
-I will ask you to do reflections on your work throughout the term and a final reflective portfolio.
-If you fail to do a reflection, it will lower your final assignment grade by 1⁄2 a letter grade.
+- Revision is an essential part of the writing process and is the practice by which you will hone your skills as an author.
+Assignment revision should be approached holistically and draw on feedback from both peers and your TAs. - Peer Review will happen regularly, so be prepared to work with your peers and offer constructive critique and receive feedback.. - Self-Evaluations and Reflections are also a crucial part of this course.
+I will ask you do reflections on your work throughout the term and a final reflective portfolio.